 METHOD:

-Drizzle garlic lightly with vegetable oil and wrap in foil.
-Bake garlic for 30 minutes, or until soft and slightly caramelized.
-Set aside.
+Preheat oven to 350°F. Drizzle unpeeled garlic cloves lightly with oil, wrap in foil, and bake for about 30 minutes, until soft and golden.
+Let cool, then set aside.

-YIELD: Makes about 8 cups.
+YIELD: Makes about 8 cups